dchest/captcha/README.md

 WriteImage writes PNG-encoded image representation of the captcha with the given id.
 The image will have the given width and height.

+### func GetBase64Image

+	func GetBase64Image (id string, width, height int) string

+GetBase64Image returns a base64-encoding of captcha with the given id The image will have the given width and height.

 Types
 -----